Learn how to assign classes to transactions in QuickBooks Online Plus.

 New to class tracking?
 Classes represent meaningful segments in your company, like store departments or product lines.
 Check out our class tracking overview to learn if it’s the right tool for you and how to get started.
 You must turn on class tracking before you can begin to use classes.

-Once you’ve set up your classes, you can start to organise your customer and supplier transactions by class.
+Once you’ve set up your classes, you can start to organize your customer and supplier transactions by class.
 We’ll show you how, so you can get a clear picture of your profitability by business segment.

 Tag a class to a transaction